-Catton’s response to the material was so strong, she managed to write a first draft in only three months.
+Catton’s response to the material was so strong, that she managed to write the first draft in only three months.
 “My adaptation of The Luminaries had been a very long time in development, and as a novice screenwriter I had written hundreds and hundreds of drafts of each episode,” she explains.
 “Emma felt amazingly swift and straightforward by contrast.”

 That’s not to say there weren’t challenges.
 Some of the key characters—namely Emma’s crush Frank Churchill—are off stage until almost mid-way through the story; others, like Frank’s ailing aunt Mrs. Churchill, never appear at all.
 “This isn’t a problem on the page because an absent character can be described just as easily as a character who is physically present,” Catton says.
-“But it’s a problem on screen because film is essentially a medium of presence.
+“But it’s a problem on screen because the film is essentially a medium of presence.
 I had to find a way of clearly establishing the absent characters—Frank Churchill in particular—and making sure the audience was never confused by any of the interlocking family relationships.”